Originally published June 2017. Updated September 2019.

 Patient testimonial videos are a great way to build trust and credibility with your past, current, and future patients.
-Testimonials videos allow potential patients to hear and see a story from another patient who might have been faced with the same diagnosis or treatment recommendation.
-Videos have a higher retention rate than textual information.
-Viewers retain 95% of a message when they watch it in a video compared to only 10% when reading it.
+Testimonial videos allow potential patients to hear and see a story from another patient who might have been faced with the same diagnosis or treatment recommendation.
+And let's face it... it's just easier to watch a video than sit and read a patient story.

-When editing, you should have a good idea of how long you want the video to run once complete.
+Before you start, have a good idea of how long you want the finished video to run.
 We recommend no more than 90 seconds.
-Anything more than that might cause the viewer to skip over or choose not to view the video at all.
+Anything more than that and people's minds start to wander.
+Crazy, but true.

 - Choose patients with relatable experiences.